Akasha53/Hacking-tool/README.md

 - Selenium
 - Time

-You will need, for the bruteforce_c.py, to follow the instruction to have the program work:
+You will need, for the bruteforces, to follow the instruction to have the program work:
-- bla
+- one go to the website
+- then copy the xpath of the fill to bruteforce
+- press enter, then the program will start, enjoy!

-You will need a external libraries :
+You will need external libraries: to install it copy and paste this in your terminal: requirements.txt
-- selenium : pip install selenium

 # Our Discord Server
 ================================================================================